 The Game Master book cover

 1. How many books have you written and where can you buy them?

-The Game Master is my first book and took me three years to complete and written for 10-13 year olds.
+The Game Master is my first book and took me three years to complete and written for 10-13-year-olds.
 It can be purchased at Amazon and Barnes and Noble.

 2. What famous books can you compare to your own?

 Being a pretty ancient chap and having lived away from English speaking countries for 27 years, I haven’t really kept up-to-date with children’s books apart from the books I read to my daughters when they were younger.
 If I can recall one book from my young days that has some similarities then it’s Tom’s Midnight Garden by Philippa Pearce.

 3. Why do you write for this particular age group?